microsoft/debug-adapter-protocol/specification.md

 A frontend client should only call this request if the capability 'supportsCancelRequest' is true.

 The request that got canceled still needs to send a response back.
 This can either be a normal result ('success' attribute true) or an error response ('success' attribute false and the 'message' set to 'cancelled').
 Returning partial results from a cancelled request is possible but please note that a frontend client has no generic way for detecting that a response is partial or not.

+ The progress that got cancelled still needs to send a 'progressEnd' event back.
+A client should not assume that progress just got cancelled after sending the 'cancel' request.

 ```typescript
 interface CancelRequest extends Request {